When starting your studies

 The IT center offers several kinds of IT support to the students and staff.
 You can contact Helpdesk through chat, phone or e-mail.
 For more information on Helpdesk services and how to reach them, see the contact page of the instructions site.

-Instructions, guides and self help tools for the most common IT related problems have been collected to the instructions site.
+Instructions, guides and self help tools for the most common IT related problems have been collected to this instructions site.
 The site's instructions allow you to sort out problems by yourself in most cases.